floatgreen/airportweather/README.md

 ## Example

-Followings are some examples which shows you how to use this package:
+Followings are some examples which show you how to use this package:
 Read the data of one airport.
 If the components' names do not exist or the data is missing, the result data frame shows NA(s).